-The following Liberal Arts and Basic Science Courses are offered as common courses among all Schools: Humanities and Social Science Courses, English Language Courses, Second Foreign Language Courses, Japanese Language and Culture Courses, Teacher Education Courses, Career Development Courses, and Breadth Courses.
+The following Liberal Arts and Basic Science Courses are offered as common courses among all Schools: Humanities and Social Science Courses, English Language Courses, Second Foreign Language Courses, Japanese Language and Culture Courses, Teacher Education Courses, Entrepreneurship Courses, and Breadth Courses.
 Course description and credit details for these courses can be found under the section of "Liberal Arts and Basic Science Courses" in the Guide to Graduate Education and International Graduate Program.

-5-4 Courses That Can Be Counted as Humanities and Social Science Courses or Career Development Courses
+5-4 Courses That Can Be Counted as Humanities and Social Science Courses or Entrepreneurship Courses

-Courses that are recognized as being equivalent to Humanities and Social Science Courses or Career Development Courses, such as graduate major courses, can be counted as Humanities and Social Science Courses or Career Development Courses.
+Courses that are recognized as being equivalent to Humanities and Social Science Courses or Entrepreneurship Courses, such as graduate major courses, can be counted as Humanities and Social Science Courses or Entrepreneurship Courses.
 However, when these courses are to fulfill completion requirements, credits for these courses cannot be counted as credits earned for the course subcategories to which these courses belong.
-(Article 3 of the Rules on Graduate Learning)
+(Article 2 of the Institute of Science Tokyo Detailed Regulations on Graduate School Studies)

-Of the Major Courses and Research-Related Courses of graduate majors, those that are recognized as being equivalent to Humanities and Social Science Courses or Career Development Courses can be counted as the Humanities and Social Science Courses or Career Development Courses that are specified for the graduate majors.
+1. Of the Major Courses and Research-Related Courses of graduate majors, those that are recognized as being equivalent to Humanities and Social Science Courses or Entrepreneurship Courses can be counted as the Humanities and Social Science Courses or Entrepreneurship Courses that are specified for the graduate majors.
 (Refer to each graduate